Telenav/kivakit/docs/index.md

 ### Welcome <a name = "welcome"></a>! &nbsp; ![](images/stars-48.png)

-KivaKit has been under development for a number of years.
-Its purpose is to accelerate the development of Java software through the use of integrated, modular, object-oriented design.
+*The mission of KivaKit is to accelerate the development of Java software through the use of integrated, modular, object-oriented design.*

+KivaKit provides quick and easy solutions to common everyday software problems, by providing APIs and sometimes by "wrapping" them in a simplified abstraction.
+It is not KivaKit's goal to provide access to all features of underlying APIs, but the most frequently used features are usually available or can be added.

-KivaKit is composed of a few top level repositories, each with a number of sub-projects that are Java 11+ modules.
-These projects address different areas of concern in developing Java applications.
+KivaKit is composed of a number of nested sub-projects that are Java 11+ modules.
+These modules address different areas of concern in developing Java applications.
 The resources below will help you to get started.

 ![](images/horizontal-line.png)